DCC-EX/dcc-ex.github.io/docs/reference/tools/serial-monitor.rst

 * An "On The Go" Cable (aka.
 OTG Cable)
 * The USB Cable for your Arduino

 ..
-NOTE:: You can also use BlueTooth if you have a BlueTooth board attached to your CS and make a small modification to the sketch (CS Software).
+NOTE:: You can also use Bluetooth if you have a Bluetooth board attached to your CS and make a small modification to the sketch (CS Software).
 We will cover how to do that in a **Project** tutorial

 .. todo::
-   show how to use bluetooth.
-There is bluetooth serial monitor by CSA and Android bluetooth serial monitor by Rupak Poddar
+   show how to use Bluetooth.
+There is Bluetooth serial monitor by CSA and Android Bluetooth serial monitor by Rupak Poddar

 OTG Cable
 -----------